dinualx/file_handling/README.md

             # print('this is the list with the longest words: {}'.format(longest) + ', and this is the longest length: {}'.format(longestlength))
         return self.longestword

+The method below is to find out what is the length of the logest word.
+I have used what self.findlongestwords return to get the length of the first word from the list, which is the longest.

     def getlongestlength(self, path):
         list = self.findlongestwords(path)
         self.longestlength = len(list[0])
         return self.longestlength

+For transposing the words I have created a transposition cypher, it takes as argument the word that you want to transposed.
+I have defined a key, took it from the self.mykey instance variable, which is the same for all instances; what this function does, it arranges the letters from the word one by one into a matrix which has 3 columns; I have 3 columns because the column number is equal with the key, so let's take an example, if we have the word demonstration, it will be arranged in this manner:it will be a first line created from d-e-m, because we reached the key length value,
+#which is 3, another line is started under the first line, o-n-s, then anther one, under it t-r-a, the another one t-i-o, and eventually the last line which has only one letter and 2 blanks, n.
+d-e-m
+o-n-s
+t-r-a
+t-i-o
+n
+after having this arrangement, the word is remade by joining each column, so we will have d-o-t-t-n-e-n-r-i-m-s-a-o so, instead of demonstration we will have dottnenrimsao.

     def transposeword(self, word):
         key = self.mykey